-In the chart below you will see how your team has responded to each of the pillar scales of Wraw (summative scores).
+In the chart below you will see how your team have responded to each of the pillar scales of Wraw (summative scores).
 These pillar scores are simply a combined sum of the team's responses and they do not take account of any comparison to the scores of others.
 For any one pillar, the resilience gap indicates the extent to which there is scope to develop the team's resilience.
 The maximum resilience shown on any one scale is 100%, so your percentage gap gives an indication of how much room for development the team has.

-Considering this alongside 'Team results - The pillars overview' scores should offer you further insight into where your team's priorities may lie.
+Considering this alongside 'Team Results - The Pillars Overview' scores should offer you further insight into where your team's priorities may lie.

-Team results - The pillars overview
+Team Results - The Pillars Overview